-In the event the State has unanticipated funding needs, draws from the Reserve Accounts should be made on a pro rata basis.
-Refunding of the Reserve Accounts should likewise be made on a pro rata basis.
-First from the lowest-numbered available Tier, except as noted below.
-When the lowest-numbered available Tier has been exhausted, OST may draw on and utilize State Funds in the Reserve Account with the next lowest-numbered available Tier.
-OST shall have discretion to draw from the Reserve Accounts, regardless of Tier number, to access eash or near-maturity investments in an effort to minimize losses or transactional costs.
+lowest-numbered available Tier has been exhausted, OST may draw on and utilize State Funds in the Reserve Account with the next lowest-numbered available Tier.
+OST shall have discretion to draw from the Reserve Accounts, regardless of Tier number, to access cash or near-maturity investments in an effort to minimize losses or transactional costs.
 OST may, with the consent of the Chair of the Subcommittee, deviate from the pro rata draw and refunding requirements.